Antos99/advertising_service_backend/README.md

-# Advertising service - backend (in progress)
+# Advertising service
 A web application that allows adding and viewing advertisements as well, as user registration and login.
-Project implements the backend part of the application.
-Frontend part will be added in the future
 ### Technologies:
 - Java
-- Spring Web
+- Spring Boot (JPA, WEB, Security)
+- MySQL
-- Spring Data JPA
+- JUnit5
+### Requirements to run application:
+- run MySQL service on localhost:3306
+- specify user in MySQL with credential:
+    - username: root
-- Spring Security
+    - password: zaq1@WSX
-- PostgreSQL
+- create database "advertising_service"

+Endpoints are available at the link: http://localhost:8080/swagger-ui/index.html (during using swagger disable adblock in your web browser)